About Karen Young

 Karen created Hey Sigmund, an internationally popular online resource, as a way to provide contemporary, research-driven information on the art of being human, and being with humans.
 The website has a particular emphasis on strengthening the mental wellness of children and adolescents.
 It attracts millions of readers each year worldwide.
 The articles have been translated into a number of languages and have been published on various international sites.

 Karen is often invited to comment by Australian and international media outlets, including The Project, and as a regular guest on ABC Radio.
-She is a sought-after speaker and consultant and works with schools, government bodies, and child and adolescent-focused organisations, both in Australia and overseas to build resources, implement procedures, and support the professional development of staff.
+She is a sought-after speaker and consultant and works with schools, government bodies, and child and adolescent-focused organisations, both in Australia and internationally to build resources, implement procedures, and support the professional development of staff.
 She recently worked with Plan International Australia to create resources for parents in response to the recent Australian bushfires and the COVID-19 pandemic.

 She is the author of five books, including the bestselling ‘Hey Warrior’ and ‘Hey Awesome’, which creatively assist children to understand and manage anxiety.
 The books have been translated into a number of languages and have sold more than 200,000 copies worldwide.